AmaniAppNest/nv-quantum-sensor-simulator/README.md

 The performance of an NV quantum sensor depends not only on the intrinsic spin properties of the defect, but also on the local physical environment, sensor geometry, strain distribution, magnetic field, decoherence processes, and available control protocols.

-The **NV Quantum Sensor Simulator** provides a computational foundation for studying these coupled effects before experimental implementation.
+The **NV Quantum Sensor Simulator** provides a computational framework for studying these coupled effects before experimental implementation.

 The project is organized around a modular computational pipeline connecting:

 **Physical environment → mechanical fields → NV spin Hamiltonian → Lindblad dynamics → control protocol → quantum response → sensing performance**

-The current implementation establishes the core numerical components of this pipeline, while advanced spatially resolved NV modeling, sensing observables, and adaptive physics-informed control see extension.txt.
+The simulator is structured as a modular computational foundation that can accommodate additional NV modeling, sensing, and adaptive-control capabilities.

+**For additional extensions and technical details, see [extention.txt](extention.txt).**

 ---